AdamBrodzinski/meteor-generate/README.md

 ## Generate Scaffolding for Meteor

+### Notice
+I'm switching over my new apps to using React for the view layer and FlowRouter with serverside rendering.
+Checkout the react branch for updates on this.
+I'll still leave this branch the same for my (and your) legacy apps.

 Automate the common tasks used when building a Meteor app.
 Create 'pages', components,  controllers, collections & more.
 User customizable templates and configuration.
 Meteor Generate borrows a few conventions from Rails but it still stays true to Meteor.